Arizona

 What Happens When a Mining Town is Abandoned?

-Things to See and Do in Oatman
+Things to Do in Oatman

 mine in oatman arizona

 Visit with the local burros.
 They wander the street and they are curious.
+You can buy burro-approved treats at many shops.
+The burros know exactly where the snacks are, and they aren’t shy about asking for a handout.

 burros in oatman ghost town

+Oatman has no shortage of little shops where you can pick up Route 66 souvenirs, handmade jewelry, old-time candy, or wild west memorabilia.
 Stop in the shops lining downtown or one of the several art galleries.

 Visit a local bar.
 The Oatman Hotel Restaurant & Saloon has been a part of the town’s history since the early 1900’s.
 Stop by to see the famous money covered walls.